awslabs/logstash-output-amazon_es/README.md

 		* max_retries (number, default => 3) - Set max retry for each event
 		* retry_max_items (number, default => 5000) - Set retry queue size for events that failed to send
 		* retry_max_interval (number, default => 5) - Set max interval between bulk retries
 	* document_type (string - all lowercase, default => "logs") - set the type of documents going to Elasticsearch.
 Note that in ES 6.x, indexes are [limited to a single document type](http://nocf-www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html#_schedule_for_removal_of_mapping_types).
-	Also note that if you're using [an index template from beats](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-template.html#load-template-shell) with this plugins, beats defaults to generating documents of type "doc", so make sure to set this value to "doc" if using in conjunction with beats.
+Also note that if you're using [an index template from beats](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-template.html#load-template-shell) with this plugin, beats defaults to generating documents of type "doc", so make sure to set this value to "doc" if using in conjunction with beats.
 	* index (string - all lowercase, default => "logstash-%{+YYYY.MM.dd}") - Elasticsearch index to write events into
 	* flush_size (number , default => 500) - This setting controls how many events will be buffered before sending a batch of events in bulk API
 	* idle_flush_time (number, default => 1) - The amount of time in seconds since last flush before a flush is forced.